I hear it all the time from wedding professionals – “All brides care about is price”. Really? Well how do you explain this?

 2. You are focusing on price

-If you are listing your prices on your website without any context to the benefits that your customers get, you’re the one focusing on price.
-It only makes sense that people will focus on price because you’ve made your packages page about the price and not the value of what you offer or the results you’re delivering.
+If you are listing your prices on your website without any context to the benefits that your customers get, you’re the one focusing on price my friend.
+It only makes sense that people will focus on price because you’ve made your packages page about the price and not the value of what you offer or the results you’re delivering!

 This is something comes up time and time again inside The Wedding Business Collective and it’s exactly why I offer Member Makeovers.
 Almost every website I review has this issue so you’re not alone!
 It can be hard to see the way forward without some help so come join us in The Wedding Business Collective!

 Your services/packages page should not be just a list of bullets (the features of what you offer) and a price.
 You have to build context around why those features matter!
 As a bride, I don’t know if 10 hours of coverage from a photographer is a lot, a little, too much, or just right.